We’re going to talk about five great ways on how to leave your day job and create a rewarding life coach career for yourself.

-They're in the phase where they don't want to leave their job in any way, shape, or form.
+They're in the phase where they don't want to leave their job in any way, shape or form.

 2. Part-Time Lover

 A Part-Time Lover is somebody who actually goes out and goes part-time in their job.
 What does that mean?
-It means you go up and have a chat to your boss, and say, "What I would like to do is work part-time."
+It means you go and have a chat with your boss and say, "What I would like to do is work part-time."

 The beautiful thing about being a Part-Time Lover is it allows you to have a lot of structure.
-What I mean by that is when you're working Monday to Wednesday in your job, and you've got two consecutive days off each week to dedicate to your coaching career, chances are you're going to start to build up some significant momentum.
+What I mean by that is when you're working Monday to Wednesday in your job, and you've got two consecutive days off each week to dedicate to your coaching career, chances are you're going to start to build-up some significant momentum.

 So Part-Time Lover is something that you might like to do.
 What does it mean, though?